pegasus-isi/hpc-examples/README.md

-# Pegasus WMS USC Tutorial
+# Pegasus Tutorial for Local HPC Cluster

-This repository contains preconfigured Pegasus Workflows examples including the Pegasus Tutorial, to run on USC CARC Discovery Cluster resources.
+This repository contains preconfigured Pegasus workflow examples including the Pegasus Tutorial , to run on a local HPC resource.
+The tutorial and examples are meant to be launched via Jupyter notebooks running on a node, where Pegasus and HTCondor are installed and configured to submit workflows to the cluster.

+A recommended way to launch Jupyter notebooks is to do via the Open OnDemand install on your cluster.
+Instructions on how to get notebooks launched via OOD on the workflow submit node can be found here **XXX**.

+The screenhosts below are representative of the Open OnDemand install at USC CARC cluster.
+You can follow these on your local clusters Open OnDemand instance.

 ## Getting Started

-To get started, use a web browser and log on to USC OnDemand Instance at https://ondemand.carc.usc.edu .
-You need to be on USC Network and need to your USC credentials to log in.
-More details on how to logon to USC Open OnDemand can be found at https://www.carc.usc.edu/user-guides/carc-ondemand/ondemand-overview
+To get started, use a web browser and log on to your cluster's OnDemand Instance.
+Typically the URL is like  https://ondemand.cluster.edu .

 To start a Jupyter notebook server, Click on Interactive Apps and then select JupyterLab.

 ![Start JupyterLab](./images/jupyterlab-start.png)

-When launching the Jupyter Lab, it is important to select the following
+When launching the Jupyter Lab, it is important to select the following correctly.
+Your local sys admin can point you to the right values
-* For Cluster, specify Discovery
+* For Cluster, specify the local cluster you want to submit to
 * For Account, specify the account you normally use, like ttrojan_123
-* For Partition, specify htcondor
+* For Partition, specify the **partition** that maps to the workflow submit node
 * Set the number of CPUs to 1
 * Set Memory to 1GB
 * Set the number of hours to 4

-For the CARC Boot Camp 2024, please do the above with the following change:
-* For Account, specify hpcsuppt_613

-The above settings are important to ensure you start a JupyterLab Server on a node that has HTCondor installed and preconfigured to submit your workflows
+Please make sure that you specify the correct SLURM partition that maps to the workflow submit node.
+This is to ensure you start a JupyterLab Server on a node that has HTCondor installed and preconfigured to submit your workflows

 ![Launch JupyterLab](./images/jupyterlab-launch.png)